-We are exposed to the credit risk of our customers and counterparties, and a general increase in the delay or non-payment and non-performance by our customers could have an adverse effect on our financial condition, results of operations, or cash flows.
+We are exposed to the credit risk of our customers and counterparties, and delay, non-payment, and/or non-performance by our customers could have an adverse effect on our financial condition, results of operations, or cash flows.

 We are subject to risks of loss resulting from non-payment or non-performance by our customers and other counterparties.
 Customers may also delay payments by imposing complex administrative processes, by disputing or rejecting invoices, or through other means.
 Any increase in the non-payment and non-performance by our customers could adversely affect our financial condition, results of operations, or cash flows.
-The combination of a reduction of cash flow resulting from lower commodity prices, a reduction in borrowing bases under reserve-based credit facilities, and the lack of availability of debt or equity financing may result in a significant reduction in the liquidity of our customers and their ability to make payment or perform on their obligations to us.
+Lower commodity prices may result in a significant reduction in the liquidity of our customers and their ability to make payment or perform on their obligations to us.
+Furthermore, some of our customers may be leveraged and subject to their own operating and regulatory risks, which increases the risk that they may default on their obligations to us.